iomicroservices/baselink-nuxt/content/services/tradespeople/gardener/index.md

 Hedge trimming helps maintain shape and control growth.
 Whether you're managing a front garden or a larger outdoor area, your gardener will cut, tidy and remove waste to restore order and visibility.

 #description
-We also offer planting services to refresh your garden’s appearance with new flowers, shrubs or seasonal arrangements.
+We also offer planting services to refresh your garden's appearance with new flowers, shrubs or seasonal arrangements.
 You can bring your own plants or ask your gardener to recommend options suited to the space and conditions.

 #description
 Leaf blowing and debris removal is available too — perfect for keeping patios, driveways and pathways clear during autumn or after bad weather.
 Everything is cleaned and tidied before your gardener leaves.